SiddharthCA96/WhiteBoard/README.md

 - Connect the store and the fuction(usereducer)
 - Generate the functionality of the line tool
 - Implement the rectangle tool functionality
+- Implement the Circle tool functionality
+- Implement the Arrow tool functionality